 Construction was completed in early 2022, on time and on budget, despite the health crisis.

-Inaugurated at the end of 2022, the plant went through various test phases and produced its first tonnes in 2023.
-As of the date of this document, AFYREN NEOXY is aiming to launch continuous production in 2024, with a gradual ramp-up thereafter.
+Inaugurated at the end of 2022, the plant went through various test phases and produced its first tonnes in 2023 and its first sales in 2024.